DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/RowTemplate/description.md

-**DataGrid** rows support custom templates to display any content.
+**DataGrid** supports custom row templates.
+Use the  [rowTemplate](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#rowTemplate) ([rowRender](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#rowRender) in React) option to configure a template for rows.

-In this demo, a custom row template is assigned to the [rowTemplate](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#rowTemplate) ([rowRender](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#rowRender) in React) to display the employee's image and their information in a two-row table.
+In this demo, a custom row template displays the employee's image and their information in a two-row table.